hyperswine/hyperswine.github.io/about.md

 title: About
 ---

-## Elyra

-The true belief of Elyra.
-It synthesises all of humanity's knowledge from 300,000 years ago until now.
-And combines that with the holy knowledge given to us by the Goddess Rhine herself.

-## Spectro

-Spectro is a cool thing I thought of.

-## Everything Else
+## The mind is like a garden

+An unkept space with overgrown vines and grass.
+A place where you can delve into away from the world.

+## What the hell is X post?

-I sometimes post random stuff.
-On manga, science, tech, etc. Religion and philosophy too.
+I sometimes post random stuff on fiction, the natural world, religion and philosophy.
 Don't take them too seriously.